scorobogaci/file-sorting-app/readme.md

 # Technologies

-File sort uses the folowing libraries :
+File sort uses the following libraries :

 * Java 8 - Java 8 Development Kit!
 * packr - Used for packaging the JAR, assets and a JVM for distribution on Windows, Linux and Mac OS X